ArnaudBuchholz/gpf-js/doc/tutorials/CODESTYLE.md

 All files are using UTF-8 encoding with UNIX-like carriage return (linefeed only).

-The maximum line length has recently been changed from 80 to 120.
+The maximum line length is set to 120.

 When breaking a line, the following principles are applied: